magma1447/greasemonkey-geocaching-projectgc/README.md

 * Add warning if the latest log is a DNF.
 * Show exif location data for images in Gallery and Logbook.
 * Adds button to map bookmark lists.
+* Convert Draft's Compose Log from Javascript callbacks to standard hrefs.

 ## Open source libraries used
 Exif parsing solved with a fork of https://github.com/exif-js/exif-js